Back to top

 The Three Minute Thesis competition allows master’s and doctoral students to present, in English, their research topic in simple terms to a lay audience.
 Each student has three minutes to give a clear, concise, and convincing summary on their research project.

-The INRS institutional final of the Ma thèse en 180 secondes (French-language section) and Three Minute Thesis (English-language section) competitions will be held at the Centre Eau Terre Environnement in Quebec City on Wednesday, April 3, at 12 noon, in room 2422.
+The INRS institutional final of the Ma thèse en 180 secondes (French-language version) and Three Minute Thesis (English-language Version) competitions will be held at the Eau Terre Environnement Centre in Quebec City, on Wednesday, April 2, at 12 noon, in room 2422.

 Rules